Page ten, officers, victory parades

 scan which gives a true indication of the quality.

-out the views they required and so a box or collection may have non-sequential
+could also pick out the views they required and so a box or collection

 'His